musicakc/ClangReports/reports/report002.md

 ## Manuel Assesment ##
 **Classification:** [Tool can detect during compiletime](WarningTypeClassifications.md)
 ### Rationale ###
-This warning seems to be one that occurs very often but seems best to ignore it because it doesn't seem to indicate a real problem.
-The warning is for the documents indicating that the documented parameter names do not match the actual names of function parameters.
-So it seems like a false positive.
+This warning needs to be further analysed before making a judgement using the kernel documentation guides.